 “It was a very relaxing therapeutic activity.
 I enjoyed meeting new people, and the discussions were great.”
 Sabiya

 “Really wonderful opportunity to collaborate with other like-minded creatives.
-A eye-opening experience!
+An eye-opening experience!
 Collage is such a great method in expressing thoughts.”
 Khizra

 “Beautiful experience collaborating to create art from soul merging difference experiences and identities.
 Truly representative of Brick Lane and it’s spirit.
 Thank you.”
 Rave Report